 - 1. One submission per course.
 We do not need additional submissions when approved courses are repeated within the time-frame of the approval (i.e. the term of your current ASAP-NYCB Trainer Registry Membership).
-Details of your Trainer Registry # and expiration are given in the Welcome Letter you received via email when you became a member, and reproduced on your individualized training approval badges, when issued. - 2.
+Details of your Trainer Registry # and expiration date are given in the Welcome Letter you received via email when you became a member, and reproduced on your individualized training approval badges, when issued. - 2.
 Please complete all three sections of the form.
-Incomplete submissions will not be reviewed. - Item 1: Attestations - Item 2: Trainer Statements - Item 3: Course Inventory Please see Appendices for a sample Course Inventory & CRPA/CARC KSAs - 3.
-Please include the following attachments when submitting your Training Approval form: - Evaluation form to be completed by students post-training (per Attestations) - Cancellation policy (per Attestations) - Training vendor Course Inventory, if required (see instructions on Course Inventory) - 4.
+Incomplete submissions will not be reviewed.

+Item 1: Attestations

+Item 2: Trainer Statements

+Item 3: Course Inventory

+- 3. Please include the following attachments when submitting your Training Approval form: - Evaluation form to be completed by students post-training (per Attestations) - Cancellation policy (per Attestations) - Training vendor Course Inventory, if required (see instructions on Course Inventory) - 4.
 Please note on the Course Inventory if you are submitting a third-party course training program for initial certification training.
 Course inventories for these trainings may already be approved and on file.
 If so, they do not need to be reproduced by you.
 If in doubt, check with your training vendor/supplier.
 Otherwise, please complete your own content-competence crosswalk using the form provided.